Spain in the Junior Eurovision Song Contest 2004: Eurojunior 2004

 Eurojunior 2004 was the second edition of Eurojunior, the Spanish national final organised by Televisión Española (TVE) to select its entry for the Junior Eurovision Song Contest 2004.

-Competing artists
+The competition had two phases: the first phase had a talent show format, and consisted of five shows; the second phase consisted of three live shows.

-3,000 artists have been presented to the first phase of the casting, which was held across 12 Spanish cities (Barcelona, San Sebastian, Madrid, Seville, Granada, Palma de Mallorca, Santiago de Compostela, Zaragoza, Alicante, Valencia, Oviedo and Las Palmas de Gran Canaria) during March and April 2004.
-150 artists entered the second phase of the casting which took place between late April and early May 2004, of which only 80 were selected.
+3,000 artists have been presented to the casting, which was held across twelve Spanish cities (Barcelona, San Sebastian, Madrid, Seville, Granada, Palma de Mallorca, Santiago de Compostela, Zaragoza, Alicante, Valencia, Oviedo, and Las Palmas de Gran Canaria) during March and April 2004.
+150 artists entered the second round of the casting which took place between late April and early May 2004, of which only 80 were selected.
 The 80 selected artists entered the Academy on 19 June 2004, of which 40 finalists were ultimately chosen.

-Format
+First phase

-The competition had two phases.
-The first phase had a talent show format: it consisted of five live shows that aired in July 2004 where the contestants performed cover versions of popular songs, with the aim of advancing to the final phase.
-The final phase consisted of three live shows.
+The first phase consisted of five shows, aired in July 2004, which showed a summary of the contestants workdays at the Academy.
+In this phase, the 40 contestants were shortlisted to eleven for the second phase.

+Second phase

-Show 1 (7 September 2004)
+Show 1

-In the first live show, aired on 7 September 2004, each finalist performed two candidate songs, and the televote was opened at the end of the show to select the preferred song from each act.
+In the first live show, aired on 7 September 2004, each contestant (solo or duo) performed two original songs, and the televote was opened at the end of the show to select the preferred song from each act.